Biography

 Contact

-My email address adam.dunn@sydney.edu.au.
-If you are a prospective postgraduate scholar and haven’t been in contact with me before, please include specific details of the kinds of projects you want to work on in your first email and tell me that you saw this message here on my website so I know you are thoughtfully engaged in your study.
+My email address adam.dunn [at] sydney.edu.au.
+If you are a prospective postgraduate student and haven’t been in contact with me before, please include specific details of the kinds of projects you want to work on in your first email and tell me that you saw this message here on my website so I know you are thoughtfully engaged in your study.

-Because of the diversity of my work, citations are generally a bit more reliable at Google Scholar.
+Citations are generally a bit more reliable at Google Scholar.
 My Erdős number is four.
-You can find me on Twitter here: @adamgdunn.
-I don’t have any active accounts on any other social platforms.